emacsway/emacsway/ru/self-learning-for-software-engineer.rst

 ===========

 - "Mastering PostgreSQL In Application Development" by Dimitri Fontaine
+- "The Art of PostgreSQL" 2nd edition by Dimitri Fontaine - is the new title of "Mastering PostgreSQL in Application Development"
 - "SQL Antipatterns.
 Avoiding the Pitfalls of Database Programming." by Bill Karwin
 - "Refactoring Databases.
 Evolutionary Database Design" by Scott J Ambler and Pramod J. Sadalage
 - "An Introduction to Database Systems" by C.J.
 Date